 - Microsoft Access

 What education or degrees do I need to become a Switchboard Operator?

 How many years of work experience do I need?

 Below are examples of industries where Switchboard Operators work:

-Those thinking about becoming a Switchboard Operator might also be interested in the following careers:
+Those interested in being a Switchboard Operator may also be interested in:

 Career changers with experience as a Switchboard Operator sometimes find work in one of the following fields:

 |Request Info||Southern New Hampshire University You have goals.
 Southern New Hampshire University can help you get there.
 Whether you need a bachelor's degree to get into a career or want a master's degree to move up in your current career, SNHU has an online program for you.
 Find your degree from over 200 online programs.
 Learn More >|